rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 The PSAT CLI is an alternative way to run analysis on your website.
-You can use a terminal to scan a given URL, or an entire sitemap to create a more extensive report.
+You can use a terminal to scan a given URL or an entire sitemap to create a more extensive report.
 The CLI creates a local site showing information similar to PSAT's extension.

 <img alt="PSAT Cookie Filters" src="images/psat-cli/psat_v0.8.0_cli_cookies_landing_page_2024_05_06.png">

 The sidebar section can help you navigate through various reports.
 The main section will help you identify all the cookies that are being used by a site.

-Within the CLI Dashboard, you'll find the following sections: "Categories" and "Blocked reasons".
+Within the CLI Dashboard, you'll find the following sections: "Categories" and "Blocked Reasons.".
 Under "Blocked reasons", the cookies impacted by third-party cookie deprecation will be listed under the "ThirdPartyPhaseout" label.
 Additionally, a "technologies report" offers an in-depth technical website analysis.

 ### Prerequisites
 For the best performance of the PSAT CLI, it's recommended to use **Node.js version 18.1 or later.** To easily manage different Node.js versions, we recommend using a nvm (node version manager).

 ### Getting Started with PSAT CLI

-To leverage the PSAT CLI's capabilities you can either choose to install it as node module or clone the repository and build it locally.
+To leverage the PSAT CLI's capabilities, you can either choose to install it as a node module or clone the repository and build it locally.

-#### Install as Node Module
+#### Install as a Node Module

 To install the PSAT CLI as a node module, follow these steps: